Harvard Institute for Quantitative Social Science

 - returns to education

-Plamen Nikolov is an Affiliated Professor at The Harvard University Institute for Quantitative Social Science, The University of Chicago's Human Capital and Economic Opportunity Global Working Group, and a Research Fellow of the Global Labor Organization.
-Under the direction of Lawrence Katz, Raj Chetty, and David Cutler, he received his doctorate from Harvard University.
+Plamen Nikolov is an Affiliated Professor at The University of Chicago's Human Capital and Economic Opportunity Global Working Group, and a Research Fellow of the Global Labor Organization.
+Under the direction of Lawrence Katz, Raj Chetty, and David Cutler, he received his doctorate from Harvard University and HSPH.
 He holds a master's degree in International Economics and Arabic/Middle East Studies from The Johns Hopkins University School of Advanced International Studies (SAIS).

 His expertise is in the design and execution of randomized control trials (RCTs) and cohort studies in resource-limited settings.
 Using mainly experimental methods (lab and field), his research is in three major areas: